AsyrafHussin/malaysia-postcodes/README.md

 # Malaysia Postcodes

-Malaysia Postcodes List by City and State (JSON)
+List of Malaysia Postcodes with City and State (JSON)

 Postcodes are displayed in **JSON** in these following formats